 Delve into American history by heading to St Joseph, less than an hour’s drive north.
 You’ll be able to see the very spot where the Pony Express began and the home where Jesse James once lived.
 The unassuming abode became nationally famous when Robert Ford shot and killed Jesse James within its walls and the hole where the bullet hit the wall can still be seen today.
 There are also around a dozen museums to explore and all sorts of buildings on the National Register of Historic Places.

 Located a little over two hours from Kansas City, Abilene sits at the end of the historic Chisholm Trail, a popular trail for cattle drivers in the mid-19th century.
 Often noted among lists of the most beautiful small towns, this Old West town has a rich history that can be explored in the Old Town’s saloons, complete with dancers and gunfight reenactments.
 There are five museums located within a four-square block area to explore too, centered by the Eisenhower Presidential Library and Museum.
-The Seelye Mansion, a 25-room Georgian-style mansion and the American Indian Art Center, showcasing fine works of art by artists from a number of different tribes are well worth a visit too.
+The Seelye Mansion, a 25-room Georgian-style mansion is well worth a visit too.

 Jefferson City, Missouri

 About two hours and 20 minutes southeast, you can explore Missouri’s Capitol building in Jefferson City.
 It houses the Missouri State Museum which features exhibits of outstanding historical significance.
 Visitors can also take a guided tour where you can watch the artwork change as you walk past, and learn more about the state’s history and how the government works.
 Visit the Runge Nature Center to discover the region’s wildlife and forests, hike trails and watch for birds.